 Average click rates in the Silverpop study were also higher: the mean click rate was 5.2% (5.4% in the US), while the median rate was 2.3% (same in the US).
 The top quartile boasted an average click rate of 16.6% (18.1% in the US), while the bottom quartile’s rate was a pedestrian 0.7% (same in the US).

 Further details from the MailerMailer report indicates that personalizing emails may have a negative effect on open and click rates.
 While emails that were not personalized saw an average open rate of 11.5%, those with the subject line only personalized saw an average open rate of only 5.2%, while those with both subject line and message personalized saw an average rate of 3.2%.
 The only lift was found in emails where only the message was personalized – to 12.7%.

 In terms of click rates, emails with only the message personalized (2.5%), only the subject line personalized (1.1%), and both the subject line and message personalized (0.5%) all saw lower average rates than for emails that were not personalized (3%).

-Topics: Analytics & Automated, Brand Metrics, Email, Financial Services, Food & Restaurants, Government & Politics, Local & Directories / Small Biz, Non-Profit, Online, Personalization, Radio, Retail & E-Commerce, Telecom, Travel & Hospitality
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Email, Financial Services, Food & Restaurants, Government & Politics, Local & Directories / Small Biz, Non-Profit, Online, Personalization, Radio, Retail & E-Commerce, Telecom, Travel & Hospitality

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.